 February County Board Meeting Agenda Highlights

-The Arlington County Board will consider dozens of items at its February 2019 Board Meeting.
-The Regular Meeting will begin at 8:30 a.m. on Saturday, Feb.
-23, followed by the Recessed Meeting that will begin at 3 p.m. on Tuesday, Feb.
-26.
+The Arlington County Board will consider and act on dozens of items at its Regular Board Meeting on Saturday, February 20, 2021 and its February Recessed Meeting on Tuesday, Feb.
+23, 2021.

 Watch it Live

 County Board meetings are live-streamed on the County website, and on YouTube, and broadcast live on Arlington TV, the County's cable channel, with live captioning, on Comcast 25 & 1085 (HD), and Verizon FiOS 39 & 40.
 Videos of Board meetings are archived on the County website (with captions and staff reports) and on YouTube.

 Saturday, Feb.
 20 — Regular County Board Meeting

 View the agenda and staff reports, and learn more about the community engagement process for each item.
 (Note: Some staff reports will be posted closer to the meeting date).

 Manager's Proposed FY 2022 Budget — The County Manager will formally present his Proposed Fiscal Year 2022 Budget to the Board, and recommendations for proposed tax and fee rates, including the proposed Calendar Year 2021 property tax rate.
 The Board will consider and vote on advertising public hearings on the proposed taxes and fees.